Simple Honey Cookies

 Above, I made these honey orange mascarpone sandwich cookies by using a mixture of honey, orange zest, and mascarpone as the filling.
 I want to use this filling everywhere – spread on a bagel, piped into cupcakes, or even dolloped on waffles.
 It has an in-your-face orange kick balanced by the blend of sweet honey and soft cheese.

-If you want to try your hand at decorating the cookies with royal icing, follow the step-by-step royal icing instructions on Sugarbelle.
+Tip: If you want to try your hand at decorating the cookies with icing, try out the buttercream icing used on Jenny’s Cookies Christmas snowman cookies!
+You could use these cookies with the snowman decoration from that post.

 To keep any cookies crispy, store them in an airtight container with a piece of toasted bread.
 The toast will absorb any moisture so that the cookies stay nice and crispy.
 They keep for about one week.